SamSaffron/fast_blank/README.md

 ### String blank?
 Ruby Extension

-+fast_blank+ is a simple extension which provides a fast implementation of active support's string#blank? function
+`fast_blank` is a simple extension which provides a fast implementation of active support's string#blank? function

 ### How do you use it?